Appeal against a Penalty Charge Notice (parking ticket)

 - Tell us why you believe that you shouldn’t have to pay the penalty.

-- Please include any documents that are relevant to the challenge - for example, a pay and display ticket, disabled badge (let us have a copy of both sides of any disabled badge), permit or voucher, or a work order (as proof of loading or delivery).
+- Please include any documents that are relevant to the challenge - for example, disabled badge (let us have a copy of both sides of any disabled badge), permit or voucher, or a work order (as proof of loading or delivery).

 We will respond to your challenge in writing within 14 days, and let you know if your challenge has been successful.

 If you challenge the penalty charge within 14 days of it being issued, you will still be able to pay the fine at the discounted rate if your appeal was not successful.

 If you challenge your penalty charge and it is not cancelled, and you still have not paid it 28 days after the penalty charge notice was issued, we will send a legal document called a ‘Notice to Owner’ to the vehicle’s registered keeper at the address supplied by the Driver and Vehicle Licensing Agency (DVLA).

 The Notice to Owner gives you a further 28 days to either:

 To make a formal representation about the penalty, please complete and sign the Notice to Owner form.
 The Notice to Owner includes a form titled “Representations”.
 Return the form to: Parking Services, PO Box 921, Hemel Hempstead, Herts, HP1 1ZP.